DaveBitter/graduation_internship/end_report.md

 ##### The list

-The final major component I build was the listcomponent.
+The final major component I build was the list component.
 I had to make this component myself.
-I made a componetnt that will show the user different views while viewing fleets or vehicles.
+I made a component that will show the user different views while viewing fleets or vehicles.
 The list items all show real time data to the user.
 Building this component took some time, but was pretty easy to do.

 ### Building back-end for data

 I now had all the components I needed ready.
 I just needed to hook real data up to the screens.
 To be able to do this my app had to connect to a server that would get me this data.
-So, I decided to write my own server that would just do that.
+So, I decided to write my own server that would do just that.
 Together with the help of Sakif Surur I build the first version of the server that would handle authentication, live data fetching and historical data fetching for the app.

 ### Hooking up app to back-end